robw4/robw4.github.io/_posts/2021-03-18-linear-regression.md

     when we have
     large datasets available to us but for smaller $N$ our solutions significantly overfit.
+We explore theoretically why this is the case using the bias-variance deomposition .
+Introducing a norm penalty on the weights is proposed as an attempt at
+       overcoming the
-We explore theoretically why this is the case using the bias-variance deomposition.
-Regularisation is proposed as an attempt at overcoming the limitations of Maximum likelihood for small $N$.
-We see that by doing so we are able to significantly reduce the variance in our estimator at the expense of increased bias .
+       limitations of Maximum likelihood for small $N$.
+In doing so we are able to significantly reduce the variance in our estimator at the expense of increased bias .
 Finally we consider linear regression from the bayesian
-          paradigm: we see that in this case the model is naturally regularised through the process of marginalising
+          perspective: in this case the model is naturally regularised through the process of marginalising
-           , estimating all parameters without the need for a test set.
+           , and all parameters can be estimated without the need for a test set, allowing us to exploit all the observations we have available.

 Code for the examples given in the slides can be found [here ](https://github.com/robw4/bayesain-regression/blob/master/bayesain_linear_regression.ipynb).